What Amount Do Retirees Need in an Emergency Fund?

-Heading into retirement, it serves additional purposes as well, including:
+Heading into retirement, an emergency fund serves additional purposes, including:

 - Protecting long-term investments in case of a market downturn: When the market's down, as can be the case in a recession, withdrawing money from your investment accounts could mean taking a loss.
 If you have money in emergency savings, you could withdraw that first to give your portfolio time to recover.